Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Related Work

-Building a connection between tactile and visual inputs has been studied in the context of lifelong learning \cite{Zheng2021lifelong} and synthesizing sensory inputs from their counterparts ~\cite{takahashi2019deep,li2019connecting}. ~\citet{takahashi2019deep} use a low-resolution 16$\times$16 grid of pressure sensing ``taxels," and train an encoder-decoder structure to predict taxel values based on input images of a material's texture. ~\citet{li2019connecting, lee2019touching} use video frames to synthesize outputs of a GelSight tactile sensor given a visual image of a robot touching a surface and vice versa using a conditional Generative Adversarial Network (cGAN) architecture.
+Learning a representation from tactile and visual inputs has been studied in the context of lifelong learning \cite{Zheng2021lifelong} and synthesizing sensory inputs from their counterparts ~\cite{takahashi2019deep,li2019connecting}. ~\citet{takahashi2019deep} use a low-resolution 16$\times$16 grid of pressure sensing ``taxels," and train an encoder-decoder structure to predict taxel values based on visual images. ~\citet{li2019connecting, lee2019touching} use video frames to predict outputs of a GelSight tactile sensor given a visual image of a robot touching a surface and vice versa using a conditional Generative Adversarial Network (cGAN) architecture.
 Recent work uses a cGAN conditioned on the output of a neural radiance field \cite{nerf} to synthesize tactile images \cite{touchingnerf}.
 In contrast, the goal of this paper is not to synthesize tactile images from vision input but instead learn a shared representation from real vision and tactile sensor data for application to robot perception and control.

 ~\citet{yuan2017connecting} learn an embedding space by jointly training CNNs for three modalities: RGB images, depth images, and tactile images; they use the distance in the embedding space to match among modalities and apply their methods to infer tactile properties of fabric from vision.
 Similarly, ~\citet{luo2018vitac} propose a fusion method to associate tactile and vision data of fabrics by applying maximum covariance analysis for the latent vectors. ~\citet{Zambelli2020LearningRT} study several approaches for cross-modal learning of vision and touch from self-supervised data.
 However, these papers do not explicitly apply their representations to robot control tasks.
-Additionally, the visual and tactile images we use in this work are spatially aligned while most visual inputs in prior work have a field of view orders of magnitude larger than the tactile images, making it difficult for networks to learn or actively perceive subtleties in local texture like edges and wrinkles that are critical for manipulation.
+Additionally, the visual and tactile images we use in this work are spatially aligned while most visual inputs in prior work have a field of view orders of magnitude larger than the tactile images, making it difficult for networks to learn or actively perceive subtleties in local texture important for identifying garment features.